jcourtois/cruby-pres/techniques/9_the_ultimate_best_practice.md

 - UNIT TESTING!
 - When metaprogramming, we should test both
-- Our code that is writing code
+- Which pieces get changed
-- The code that our code writes.
+- How they get changed
 - This is very important!

 !SLIDE bullets incremental